Run ELEQTRONeX

 • plot.write_after_init = 1 Data can be written out after initialization and before the first iteration.
 This may be useful for debugging before running the simulation.

-• plot.rawfield_write_interval = <interval> This interval can be different from plot.write_interval.
+• plot.rawfield_write_interval = <int value> This interval can be different from plot.write_interval.

 Boundary Conditions